Haz-Test/cmajor/docs/QuckStart/main.md

 ## Coding in Cmajor: High-Level Overview

 This is a very quick summary of the main concepts in Cmajor.
-For a deep dive on the language syntax, see the [Language Guide](./Cmaj%20Language%20Guide.md)
+For a deep dive on the language syntax, see the [language guide docs/lang](docs/LanguageReference) [language guide ../](../LanguageReference)

 #### Programs vs Patches